sanskrit/raw_etexts_english/blogs/manasataramgini/2009-01-11_some-aspects-of-vaikhanasa-iconic-worship-and-their-parallels.md

 +++
-title = "Some aspects of vaikhAnasa iconic worship and theirxa0parallels"
+title = "Some aspects of vaikhAnasa iconic worship and their parallels"

 +++
 The spread of iconoclastic Zarathushtran and Abrahamistic cults over